defano/wyldcard/README.md

 Released in 1987 and included in the box with every Macintosh sold during the late 1980's and '90s.
 HyperCard was a software [Erector Set](https://en.wikipedia.org/wiki/Erector_Set): part programming language, part paint program, part database.
 With HyperCard, you could draw a user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts and behaviors to it with an expressive syntax that mimicked natural English.

-Apple called it "programming for the rest of us."
+Apple called HyperCard "programming for the rest of us."
 Steve Wozniak called it ["the best program ever written"](https://www.macworld.com/article/1018126/woz.html).

 [Watch an interview of HyperCard's creators](https://www.youtube.com/watch?v=BeMRoYDc2z8) Bill Atkinson and Dan Winkler on The Computer Chronicles, circa 1987.
 Or, watch [a screencast tutorial](https://www.youtube.com/watch?v=AmeUt3_yQ8c).